-- Go to the login page of the Senior Secondary Online Subject Selection System (http://app.spc. edu.hk/sop/). - Input the assigned Login ID and Password, then click the Submit button. - Your login ID and password will be sent to you via your form teacher.
+- Go to the login page of the Senior Secondary Online Subject Selection System (http://app.spc. edu.hk/sop/). - Log in with either method - a.
+Press "Sign in with Google" button and sign in with your son/ ward's school gmail or - Input the assigned Login ID and Password, then click the Submit button.